gizatechxyz/avsthon/README.md

 1. **Giza AVS**

-   - [GizaAvs](./contracts/src/GizaAvs.sol): Implements simplified operator registration to the AVS.
+   - [GizaAvs](./contracts/src/GizaAvs.sol): Implements simplified Operator registration to the AVS.
    - [ClientAppRegistry](./contracts/src/ClientAppRegistry.sol): Handles registration of client applications.
-   - [TaskRegistry](./contracts/src/TaskRegistry.sol): Manages task registration and operator execution requests.
+   - [TaskRegistry](./contracts/src/TaskRegistry.sol): Manages task registration and Operator execution requests.
 2. **Demo-App**

    - [DemoApp](./app/src/main.rs): A simple Rust executable that fetches the latest Ethereum block, packaged as a Docker image.
 3. **Operator**

-   - [Operator](./operator/src/main.rs): A Rust executable that monitors requested tasks, retrieves tasks from Docker images, executes them, and forwards results to the aggregator node.
+   - [Operator](./operator/src/main.rs): A Rust executable that monitors requested tasks, retrieves tasks from Docker images, executes them, and forwards results to the Aggregator node.
 4. **Aggregator**

-   - [Aggregator](./aggregator/src/main.rs): A Rust executable that processes operator results, verifies signatures, performs consensus validation, and broadcasts results to the `TaskRegistry`.
+   - [Aggregator](./aggregator/src/main.rs): A Rust executable that processes Operator results, verifies signatures, performs consensus validation, and broadcasts results to the `TaskRegistry`.

 ![Overview](./assets/overview.png)

 ## Operator Registration

 Two operators run on this AVS, both registered on Eigenlayer ([Operator 1](https://holesky.eigenlayer.xyz/operator/0x37893031A8484066232AcBE6bFe7E2a7A4411a7d) and [Operator 2](https://holesky.eigenlayer.xyz/operator/0x76cCAf70489a039947Fe104fe3Cc990f4270Aa5F)).
-After Eigenlayer registration, operators can register with GizaAVS using the `registerOperator` function.
-Once registered, operators can opt-in to run the `DemoApp` by calling the `optInClientAppId` function.
+After Eigenlayer registration, Operators can register with GizaAVS using the `registerOperator` function.
+Once registered, Operators can opt-in to run the `DemoApp` by calling the `optInClientAppId` function.

 ```mermaid
 sequenceDiagram